NixSphere/.github/profile/README.md

 # NixSphere
-NixSphere is a NixOS distrubtion aiming to turn the flexibility and reliability of NixOS into a more approachable system for users.
+We aim to ease the use of Nix/NixOS without compromising its the flexibility and reliability.